-Access should be provided for cleaning the flue gas connector and chimney flue to ensure that the passageways for exhaust gases remain free from obstruction.
-Ideally the first section of flue should have an access door.
+Access should be provided for cleaning the flue to ensure that the passageways for exhaust gases remain free from obstruction.

 We recommend that you have a qualified fitter install your stove.
 The British recognised standard for solid fuel installations is HETAS.
 You can find a HETAS qualified installer in your area by going to the HETAS website - www.hetas.co.uk.